zsolt-nagy/jekyll-now/_posts/2015-4-6-Writing-Automated-Tests-with-Mocha-and-Chai.md

 Readability is not everything.
 Notice that the only way to write assertions with `should`, is that the assertion library extends the Object prototype.
 This could lead to errors in rare extreme cases like trying to call the non-existing `should` method of `undefined`.
 More importantly, an assertion style not extending the Object prototype is simply cleaner.
 This is a strong reason in favor of the Expect style.
 As Expect is very close to the standard Jasmine syntax, choosing Expect makes your assertions familiar to Jasmine users.
 For all these reasons, I will stick to the Expect style in the rest of this article.

 I did not consider that the assertion styles are grouped by the <a href="http://chaijs.com/guide/styles/" target="_blank">ChaiJs style guide</a> under the umbrella of BDD and TDD.
 This information is slightly misleading as any assertion syntax can be used for any testing processes.
-Recall my post on <a href="http://zsolt-nagy.github.io/Solid-Test-Driven-Development/">Test Driven Development</a> describing why your software development methodology should include some strategy that lets you write tests independently from the bias of implementation.
+Recall my post on <a href="http://zsolt-nagy.github.io/Solid-Test-Driven-Development/" target="_blank">Test Driven Development</a> describing why your software development methodology should include some strategy that lets you write tests independently from the bias of implementation.
 The choice of assertion library has little to do in establishing these processes.

 ### Building Blocks